 It’s something that’s been rumoured for a while, it’s becoming increasingly difficult to ignore, and it has big implications for page design… It’s the dreaded death of the homepage.

-Homepage traffic is decreasing and it's a trend that's affecting websites across all sectors.
-Yep, users are increasingly getting their content fix by bypassing our beloved homepages completely -- how rude!
+Yep, users are increasingly getting their content fix by bypassing our beloved homepages completely — how rude!

 But what can we do to try and accommodate these changing browsing habits and ultimately keep users on-side?